 - After selecting the objects and import setting options, tap to the OK option to restore the objects.

-For proper and complete backup consider using a product that performs automated backup of a system file like file server backup software or USB external backup device.
+For proper and complete backup consider using a product that performs an automated backup of a system file like file server backup software or USB external backup device.

 Method 3: Go With The Recommended Solution